Search

 Getting to Uganda

-Uganda, officially named the Republic of Uganda, can be found in East Africa, lying directly on the equator.
+Travel to Uganda, officially named the Republic of Uganda, has become more affordable and easier over the years.
 Situated in the heart of the Great Lakes Region, Uganda is surrounded by three lakes – Lake Albert, Lake Edward and Lake Victoria.
 The country shares borders with Kenya, South Sudan, Rwanda, Tanzania and the Democratic Republic of the Congo.

 • London to Kampala is about a 10-hour flight